morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

       <td>F<span class="sharp">♯</span></td>
     </tr>
   </table>
-  <audio src="/music/imagine-bruno/yoiks.mp3" controls="controls"></audio>
+  <audio src="/music/imagine-bruno/c-sharp-and-a-sharp-over-f-sharp.mp3" controls="controls"></audio>
 </div>

 If the second chord was, say, D instead of G, we could make a reasonable case for the key of G, as D is the V chord of G. But the second chord is F<span class="sharp">♯</span>, and that chord can’t enter the key of G without a passport.
 Its A<span class="sharp">♯</span> is deeply foreign to the G major scale.
 Every G chord in the song is followed by this inconvenient F<span class="sharp">♯</span>, and each time that happens, the F<span class="sharp">♯</span> weakens the case for the key of G.

 If the melody happened to imply the key of G during every F<span class="sharp">♯</span> chord, we’d feel a little more like we were in G. But the melody in the second measure includes a clear A<span class="sharp">♯</span>, which negates G major.
 What’s worse, this A<span class="sharp">♯</span> is prominent at the end of the pre-chorus as well.

 The only section whose melody helps make the case for the key of G is the chorus.
 Here, the melody over the F<span class="sharp">♯</span> chords uses the notes B, D, and E. These pitches are quite characteristic of the key of G, particularly the B and D, the third and fifth scale degrees, which feature prominently over the G chord in every section.
-You can hear the impression this makes by playing B, D, and E over a G major chord, then over an F<span class="sharp">♯</span> major chord:
+You can hear the impression this makes by playing E, D, and B over a G major chord, then over an F<span class="sharp">♯</span> major chord:

 <div class="musicExample twoElements">
   <table class="measures">